 There were no marks in the gravel to indicate she’d pulled herself to the edge of the highway, and Clemonds said there was no vehicle debris, such as headlight pieces or chrome fragments, to indicate Van Wyhe had been struck there.
 Nor had paint chips found embedded in Van Wyhe’s clothing been matched to a vehicle, he said.

-The night before she was found in Kahoka, Van Wyhe and her 14-month-old son, Samson, had gone to Bonaparte, Ia., to visit the family of Donald Knight, Van Wyhe’s boyfriend and Samson’s father, to celebrate Van Wyhe’s birthday.
-Knight had family members living in both Kahoka and in Bonaparte, which is about a half-hour drive from Kahoka.
+On Friday evening, Oct.
+25, Van Wyhe and her 14-month-old son, Samson, had gone to Bonaparte, Iowa, to visit the family of Donald Knight — Van Wyhe’s boyfriend and Samson’s father — to celebrate Van Wyhe’s birthday.
+She’d just turned 21 years old on Wednesday, Oct.
+23.

-Van Wyhe, a licensed child-care provider in Iowa City who lived with her mother, Leanne Jonker Thomas, celebrated her birthday at the home of Knight’s mother, Rebecca Reynolds-Knight of Bonaparte, an Iowa House Representative who at the time represented Jefferson County and parts of Van Buren and Wapello counties.
+Van Wyhe, a licensed child-care provider in Iowa City who lived with her mother, Leanne Jonker Thomas, at 1026 E. Washington Street, celebrated her birthday at the home of Knight’s mother, Rebecca Reynolds-Knight of Bonaparte, an Iowa House Representative who at the time represented Jefferson County and parts of Van Buren and Wapello counties.